QGEP/docs/en/user-guide/digitizing/digitizingcatchments.rst

 .. note:: The tool does not check, if your choosen wastewater node is a part of the pwwf-network (primary network).
 It's only the user who decides, if a node is ok or not.
 If you are not sure, please check the **VSA Wegleitung GEP-Daten**, part **Erfassungsgrundsätze**

 You can not connect multiple areas with the tool to a wastewater node at once.
 If you want to do so, you have to select the catchment areas, open the attribute table and then start the multi edit mode.
-There you can choose the wastewater node from the list of all nodes
+There you can choose the wastewater node from the list of all nodes.

 Do delete a connection to a wastewater node, you can edit the area with the **Identify features** tool.